iltar/blog-articles/published/symfony-security-roles-vs-voters.md

 }
 ```

 As you can see, this is quite some logic just to check if the current user can see it.
-Now we want to add another
+Now you want to add another
 condition; The post may not be locked.
-Lets do update the template!
+Lets update the template!

 ```twig
 {% if (post.owner.id is app.user.username and not post.locked)